-STEDI is a water balance model that uses information such as streamflows, dam sizes, dam location, water use demands, rainfall and evaporation to simulate individual dams within a catchment.
-STEDI can be used to estimate:
+STEDI is a water balance model that uses streamflows, dam sizes, dam location, water use demands, rainfall and evaporation to simulate individual dams within a catchment.

-The user can enter as much information about dam size, catchment areas and water use demands as is available.
-STEDI also allows the user to spatially configure a network of dams in a catchment so that inflows are influenced by upstream dams
+When using STEDI, you can enter as much information about dam size, catchment areas and on-farm demands as is available.
+You can also spatially configure a network of dams in a catchment so that upstream dams influence inflows.

 STEDI is distributed as public domain software and can be downloaded free of charge.

-STEDI has been developed and tested by Sinclair Knight Merz (SKM) in partnership with the DEPI.
-Program maintenance and limited user support is provided by SKM.
+STEDI has been developed and tested by Jacobs, formerly Sinclair Knight Merz (SKM), in partnership with the Department of Environment, Land, Water and Planning.
+In addition, some program maintenance and limited user support is provided by Jacobs.

 The public release of STEDI responds to widespread concerns about the possible impact of farm dams on water entitlements and environmental flows and the growing need to accurately represent farm dam impacts in the face of climate change.